shiv-0831/shiv-0831/README.md

 ## Hi there 👋
 I'm Shivam Garg, a Software Engineering student from Australia.
-I am deeply passionate about exploring Artificial Intelligence, and I am a self-proclaimed hardware enthusiast.
+I am deeply passionate about exploring Artificial Intelligence, and consider myself a self-proclaimed hardware enthusiast.
 Whether it's building projects or pushing the limits of hardware, I'm always up for a challenge.
 Let's connect and collaborate!

+# 🔭 Interests
+- Aritificial Intelligence
+- Web Development

 <!--
 **shiv-0831/shiv-0831** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.